MorganResearchLab/scarecrow/README.md

 ### Issues

-* harvest image files from Scale have indices 0,1,2,2,3,3 whilst Parse correctly show 1,1,2,2
+* Harvest image files from Scale have indices 0,1,2,2,3,3 whilst Parse correctly show 1,1,2,2
 * Update docs
 * Unit tests
 * Jitter does not currently apply to UMI or insert sequence